 The other option for replacing the U-2 was to develop an orbiting satellite.
 Science fiction writer Arthur C. Clarke may have been one of the first to propose the basic idea of a satellite and its varied uses.
 Even before World War II was over, Clarke speculated how one might use the German V-2 as a satellite launch vehicle.
-In the February 1945 edition of Wireless World Clarke wrote, surface would continue to circle it forever in a closed orbit; it would become an 'artificial satellite' ...
+In the February 1945 edition of Wireless World Clarke wrote,

+A rocket which can reach a speed of 8 km/sec parallel to the earth's surface would continue to circle it forever in a closed orbit; it would become an 'artificial satellite' ...
 It would thus be possible to have a hundred-weight of instruments circling the earth perpetually outside the limits of the atmosphere and broadcasting information as long as the batteries lasted.
 Since the rocket would be in brilliant sunshine for half the time, the operating period might be indefinitely prolonged by the use of thermocouples and photoelectric elements